olehyev138/diverst-devv/docs/devops/environment-initialization.md

 To initialize the the database, run the `init-db` script as follows:

-- `bastion-url` - The _public_ IP of the bastion host - outputted by Terraform.
+- `bastion-url` - The _public_ IP of the bastion host.

-- `eb-url` - The _private_ IP of one of the ec2 hosts, managed by Elastic Beanstalk - outputted by Terraform.
+- `eb-url` - The _private_ IP of one of the ec2 hosts, managed by Elastic Beanstalk.

 - `key-path` - The path for the ssh key to authenticate.